 When talking about the unnecessary but oh-so-nice-to-haves, of course we must start with the most important category: comfort food!
 You will definitely find foods you adore no matter where you end up volunteering, but guaranteed there will also be days that everyone gets a little homesick for their go-to familiar favorites from home.

 What food you end of bringing is so personal, but you'd be surprised by how eagerly you'll scarf down anything that tastes like home even if it's not something you'd usually select.
-Here's our more complete list of the best light-weight foods to pack, as well as our list of the foods you will crave that are hard to find abroad.
+Here's our more complete list of the best light-weight foods to pack, as well as our list of the foods that are hard to find abroad.

 We find that we hear a lot of volunteers recommending that you bring protein powder if you're used to a higher protein diet at home, because most likely the local diet will be a little lower on this in the countries you're traveling to.
 Make sure you also pack granola bars since those are really nice to have on train and bus rides when you aren't sure exactly when your next meal will be.